 In short, knotty alder is basically the same as poplar, but better for the opposite of the situation, you’d choose poplar.
 If you have a rustic or traditional home design, and you want to save some money while getting a high-quality door, knotty alder is for you.

-Red oak is an absolutely stunning wood that can fit well with both rustic and modern themes, however, it does lean heavily towards the rustic side.
-It can accept paint well, or it can be stained, but we have no idea why someone would want to cover such beautiful wood with paint.
+Oak is an absolutely stunning wood that can fit well with both rustic and modern themes, however, it does lean heavily towards the rustic side.
+It can accept paint well, or it can be stained.

 However, don’t think beauty is all it has to offer.
 It’s also quite durable.
 Red oak can withstand abuse such as scrapes and gouges much better than poplar or knotty alder.

 Finally, oak accepts stains wonderfully.
 Almost any stain can make red oak pop in a way most people only expect from mahogany.
 It can be painted easily, too.
 However, we don’t recommend it.
 That’s like buying a sports car and then burying it in your garage.
 Let that natural beauty shine.

 There’s only one real con to oak, it’s expensive.
 Interior doors really shouldn’t see much abuse unless you have very rowdy kids or are prone to smacking your doors while you move furniture.
 So, extreme durability isn’t a necessity, and you’re paying a premium for it.

 Oak is an amazing wood, but unless you’re trying to splurge a bit, or you’re really abusive to interior doors, you don’t need to spend that much on something that isn’t exposed to the elements.
 Of course, if you have the money and want a great door, you can’t go wrong with oak.
 It’s beautiful, durable, and while expensive, it’s still cheaper than something like teak.

 5: Mahogany Doors